 Faculty and Staff FAQs

 Cal U's faculty and staff members have important roles in assisting students through the graduation process and ensuring the success of our commencement exercises.
+We strongly encourage faculty and staff to become more involved by volunteering at our commencement ceremonies.

 Many people use the terms "commencement" and "graduation" interchangeably.
 It is important to note the difference in these terms in order to best direct our students and their families to important information online.